arnauqb/diff_abms_tutorial/webpage/03-differentiable-abm.md

 We obtain a gradient of 0.
 Why is that?
-There are two main reasons:
+There are two reasons:

 1. As we noted in the previous tutorials, the Bernoulli distribution is not automatically differentiable, and we need to use a continuous relaxation such as Gumbel-Softmax.
 2. AD frameworks such as PyTorch require a static computation graph to perform AD.
-That means that, even though they support control flow statement such as if or else, they do not support control flow statements that depend on the parameters that we want to differentiate to.
+Even though they support control flow statement such as `if` or `else`, they do not support control flow statements that depend on the parameters that we want to differentiate to.
 This can be circumvented by using masks.
 That is, a statement

 ```python
 xi = torch.distributions.Bernoulli(theta)